NextFaze/NFFileManager/README.md

     `$ git submodule add git@github.com:NextfazeSD/NFFileManager.git ThirdParty/NFFileManager`

 2. Drag the `NFFileManager` folder from Finder to the ThirdParty folder in your project tree.
 It should contain two files, `NFFileManager.h` and `NFFileManger.m`.
+3. NFFileManager uses ARC, so if your project doesn't use ARC, add the `-fobjc-arc` compiler flag to `NFFileManager.m` in the Build Phases tab.

 ## Usage